Kellytom/FileNameTagging/README.md

 #### Background

 As I said before, I have considered long  and hard how to organize my files.
-More on that here.
-These are the methods and programs I have tried or investigated:
+These are the methods and programs I have tried or partially investigated:

 - Scrivener
 - Markdown
 - Wordpresss
 - Evernote
+- Dropbox
+- Google Drive
+- Sublime Text 2
 - etc.

 I want to write articles, small books, programs, scripts and posts.
 I need to organize the material (clips, snippets, scraps) into drafts.
 The drafts need to be reorganized into finished works.
 Each step requires easy reorganization.
 That is why I want to use this file naming scheme.

+The operating systems and programs involved include Windows, ios, Dropbox, Google Drive, Evernote, and others.
+The other operating systems this standard should be compatible with are ones I don't use: Linux, any *nix, OS X, etc. but I am ignorant of their details.
+I need to do some research here.

 #### The Simplest method

 The simplest method would be to take the clipboard, sort it, and put it back on the clipboard.
 The sort would be a simple reverse order sort so the file would look like this:

-`-1gat enamelif.txt`
+`1gat- enamelif`

 The clipboard might look like this:

-`(-1gat enamelif.txt):`
-`filename tag1-.txt`
-`(-1gat -2gat enamelif.txt):`
-`filename tag1- tag2-.txt`
-`(-1gat -3gat enamelif.txt):`
-`filename tag1- tag3-.txt`
+`(1gat- 1enamelif):`
+`filename1 -tag1.txt`
+``
+`(1gat- 2gat- 3enamelif):`
+`filename3 -tag1 -tag2.txt`
+``
+`(1gat- 3gat- 2enamelif):`
+`filename2 -tag1 -tag3.txt`

 #### What is in this Git collection:

 https://github.com/Kellytom/FileNameTagging/blob/master/Comments.md

+- my comments, and please feel free to add your own.

 https://github.com/Kellytom/FileNameTagging/blob/master/To%20Do.md

+- my to do list, and please feel free to add your own.

 https://github.com/Kellytom/FileNameTagging/blob/master/Wishlist.md

+- my wishlist, and please feel free to add your own.

 https://github.com/Kellytom/FileNameTagging/blob/master/Roadmap.md

+- my roadmap, and please feel free to add your own.

 https://github.com/Kellytom/FileNameTagging/blob/master/Outline%20of%20Simple%20Sorter%20Program.md

+- my pseudo code, and please feel free to add your own.

 https://github.com/Kellytom/FileNameTagging/blob/master/Simple%20Sorter%20Workflow%20with%20a%20Spreadsheet.md

+- my Workflows, and please feel free to add your own.

 #### Conclusion

 Input and suggestions are welcome.
 I am just an amateur hacker, so any robust programming will have to be done by someone else.
 I will pursue some simple ideas in python, pythonista, and perhaps visual basic.